ppy/osu-wiki/wiki/osu!_wiki/Maintenance/List_of_maintainers/en.md

 ## The news team

-Curators, editors, and approvers of all the [newsposts](https://osu.ppy.sh/home/news) that appear on the website.
+Curators, editors, and approvers of all [news posts](https://osu.ppy.sh/home/news) that appear on the website.

 | osu! profile | GitHub profile |
 | :-- | :-- |